 STAR will produce a complete, ready-to-teach webinar based upon one of the above training topics – most likely the introductory topic 1.
 Webinars can suffer from problems such as distracted or "multitasking" participants but were seen by STAR's stakeholders as being a useful supplement to face-to-face training, particularly in terms of making efficient use of resources and scaling well.
 For many purposes, whilst not as effective as face-to-face training, they were seen as sufficient ("good enough") for general introductions to GDPR and GDPR requirements for non-specialist staff in the company, such as front-desk officers.

-Existing webinars identified by STAR tended to run between 30 to 90 minutes, and the STAR webinar will fit into this timeframe. but should last no more than one hour.
-If the material to be delivered in the webinar cannot be condensed into one hour, the webinar will be broken up into multiple, separate sessions.
+Existing webinars identified by STAR tended to run between 30 to 90 minutes, and the STAR webinar will fit into this timeframe, but should last no more than 60 minutes.
+If the material to be delivered in the webinar cannot be condensed into the 60 minutes timeframe, the webinar will be broken up into multiple, separate sessions.

 STAR will explore solutions for hosting this webinar, through online e-learning platforms, or through simpler hosting solutions, such as Slideshare or YouTube.